AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    - Required patches and project-specific quality patches are installed based on `.magento.env.yaml`.
    - Custom patches and support patches from the `/m2-hotfixes` directory are installed in alphabetical order by patch name.

-This way you can centrally manage all your patches for all your installations.
-You will never forget to install an important patch in one of your projects and you can better guarantee the security and stability of your Adobe Commerce stores.
+This way you can centrally manage all your patches for all your installations and you can better guarantee the security and stability of your Adobe Commerce stores.

 ## Code examples